White Star Line Mini-Facts

 Image from the International Mercantile Marine Company stock certificates. (webmaster's private collection)

-After being released from prison and stripped of his knighthood, The former Lord Kylsant (Owen Phillips, 4th owner of the White Star Line) disappeared from the public eye and retied to his home in Wales.
+- After being released from prison, Lord Kylsant (Owen Phillips, 4th owner of the White Star Line) disappeared from the public eye and retied to his home in Wales.
 He died in 1937.

-the age of 72) to come back to White Star and bail the company out of it's
+asked (at the age of 72) to come back to White Star and bail the company out of

 Star were forced into a merger.
 He died in 1937 at the age of 74 from